FERPA & Privacy

 Directory information is information contained in an education record of a student that generally would not be considered harmful or an invasion of privacy if disclosed.

-The University of Kentucky has established the following as directory information and it may be released to those requesting it unless the student specifically requests otherwise by submitting written notification to the Office of the University Registrar and subsequently has a privacy/FERPA flag on her/his record.
+The University of Kentucky has established the following as directory information and it may be released to those requesting it unless the student specifically requests otherwise by submitting written notification to the Registrar's Office and subsequently has a privacy/FERPA flag on her/his record.

 - Telephone number(s)